THE 1364 AT MINERAL

 The bulk of the piping was located in a pile of ferns.
 Although a good portion had corroded beyond salvage, most of the parts were usable.
 The unusable parts were used as templates to make the new parts.

 The cab had been dismantled and stacked.
 Unfortunately all the wooden pieces had heavy dry rot making only the metal salvageable.
 Some of the small pieces were never found.

 The larger more valuable parts had been placed in a boxcar.
 A few pieces were missing including one of the boiler plates and superheater plate.
 Fortunately the other more collectible parts, the headlight, injectors, and hydrostatic lubricator were still there.

 The tender was a totally different story.
 Although it appeared to be in good shape, when it arrived the tank didn't hold water.......literally.
 Rust had taken its toll.
-But now it was in a new home, a dry environment and a new interest in restoring history.
-But the first job was to get the duo home.
+But now it was heading to a new home, a dry environment and a new interest in restoring history.
+But the first job was to get the duo to Toppenish WA.